EricYJA/170_sudo_rm_rf_project/README.md

 Analysis:

 Notice that this algorithm costs less than the algorithm before.
 It eliminate all the remotes that are unlikely to find bots.
 However, this algorithm does not guarantee finding all the bots.
-The gain for this algorithm has. an average of 75.
+The gain for this algorithm has an average of 75.
 However, the gain could reach 95 and higher if all the bots are found, proving you are lucky.
+This algorithm would do extremely well when the accuracy of the students are high and the number of bots is relatively large.